waytologic/ArpinoOnlinestore/README.md

 | bhuvanselvan.d@gmail.com       | bhuvan@123  | Admin |
 | demo@arpino.in                 | demo@123    | User  |

+#Navigate
+Admin -  login using crediential and click the "Hello user" and naviagete to admin screen

 Checkout use this offer code .
 To insert more code go this file (src/app/shared/constants/coupon.constant.ts).